-Once you have chosen the photographs that you want to retouch, start by selecting your preferred Colour Profile in Lightroom.
-This is where your camera’s colour profiles will appear.
+Once you have chosen the photographs that you want to retouch, start by selecting your preferred Color Profile in Lightroom.
+This is where your camera’s color profiles will appear.

 You should do this before you start editing, as it will have a significant effect on the decisions you make.
-Your choice will make a considerable difference in colour and contrast.
+Your choice will make a considerable difference in color and contrast.

 Use The Basic Panel in Lightroom for Small Changes